EgonSaks/math-skills/README.md

 On `Mac OS` you need to have docker installed to run math-skills file while math-skills file is compiled in another environment.

+Run through terminal in current working directory where you have the `main.go` files etc

 ```
 docker run -v $PWD:/program/ -it --entrypoint sh alpine
 ```